Healthcare workers are rallying to defend public hospitals

 Insufficient resources, staff shortages, violence in emergency rooms, bed closures, and burnout among healthcare staff… warning signs have been mounting in France’s publichospitals since the implementation of reforms under the “new public management” framework.

-However, since 2019, in response to these recurring situations, two groups of healthcare workers—the Collectif Inter-Urgences and the Collectif Inter-Hôpitaux—have been raising awareness about the human cost of these profit-driven healthcare policies by taking to the streets and social media.
+However, since 2019, in response to these recurring situations, two groups of healthcare workers—the Collectif Inter-Urgences and the Collectif Inter-Hôpitaux—have been raising awareness about the human consequences of these profit-driven healthcare policies by taking to the streets and social media.

 Coffins carried through the streets, funeral processions, moments of silence held in front of hospitals: at first glance, these scenes may seem surprising.
 Why symbolically “bury” the public hospital when healthcare workers are fighting to save it?
 Because the symbolism of death acts as a wake-up call.
 By staging the death of the hospital, healthcare workers seek to raise awareness: without a collective response, this essential pillar of our society risks disappearing.
-These mourning rituals give visible form to a slow and often invisible process: the gradual erosion of the public health system.
+These mourning rituals give visible form to a slow and often invisible process: the gradual erosion of the public healthcare system.

-Highlighting the vulnerability of healthcare workers
+Highlighting the Vulnerability of Healthcare Workers

 Declaring Your Love at a Public Hospital